ovh/docs/pages/platform/databases/04_advanced_configuration/guide.en-us.md

 >> > @api {PUT} /cloud/project/{serviceName}/database/redis/{clusterId}/advancedConfiguration
 >> >

-Now, according the parameters you choosed, set the different values into the string arrays, such as in the example below:
+Now, according the parameters you chose, set the different values into the string arrays, such as in the example below:

 ![Put PostgreSQL Advanced Parameters](images/04_advanced_configuration-20220405152807105.png){.thumbnail}

-When ready, click `Execute`{.action} to update the parameters
+When ready, click `Execute`{.action} to update the parameters.

 ### Checking